Real (IU EP)

-Real (stylized as REAL) is the third Korean-language extended play (EP) by South Korean singer-songwriter IU.
+Real is the third Korean-language extended play (EP) by South Korean singer-songwriter IU.
 It was released and distributed by LOEN Entertainment on December 9, 2010.
 The special edition of the album was sold out during pre-order, which revealed the high anticipation for the album.
 IU collaborated with some of the top vocalists and producers in South Korea such as Yoon Jong-shin, Kim Hyeong-seok, Lee Min-soo, Kim Eana, Shinsadong Tiger, and Choi Gap-won to work on the album.

 The album's success strengthened the singer's position as the "Nation's little sister" in her native country.
 In November 2019, Billboard magazine compiled a list of the 100 Greatest K-Pop Songs of the 2010s, with the single "Good Day" ranking at number one.